Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 6 Penn State Nittany Lions (3-0) host the FCS Villanova Wildcats on Saturday, September 25, 2021 at Beaver Stadium.
-The Nittany Lions are heavily favored by 29 points in the contest.
+The No. 6 Penn State Nittany Lions (3-0) are heavily favored by 29 points over the FCS Villanova Wildcats on Saturday, September 25, 2021 at Beaver Stadium.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.